sqlmapproject/sqlmap/Usage.md

 Switch: `--skip-urlencode`

 Depending on parameter placement (e.g. GET) its value could be URL encoded by default.
-In some cases, backend web servers do not follow RFC standards and require values to be send in their raw non-encoded form.
+In some cases, back-end web servers do not follow RFC standards and require values to be send in their raw non-encoded form.
 Use `--skip-urlencode` in those kind of cases.

 ### Evaluate custom python code during each request